 On the Small Screen

-If you're rocking an Android Wear smartwatch, Moon Phase Pro has a couple of ways to bring its unique imagery and functionality to your wrist.
+If you're rocking a Wear OS smartwatch, Moon Phase Pro has a couple of ways to bring its unique imagery and functionality to your wrist.

 First, we've got a watch face, shown here.
 It features the same live moon graphic as our phone app, has a choice of analog or digital style, and supports up to 4 complications (to display information from other watch apps).